osfclient/osfclient/CONTRIBUTING.md

 Contributions should follow these guidelines:

+* all development done in a personal fork;
 * all changes by pull request (PR);
 * open your PR as early as possible and add "[WIP]" to the title to mark it as work in progress;